man on alien planet

 *

-This is only an example, of course, We do not know what the actual turning point is, but it may be something beyond our present ability to envision.
-Surely development of starships is a prerequisite, as without it we are far behind species who can travel between the stars.
+This is only an example, of course.
+We do not know what the actual turning point is, but it may be something beyond our present ability to envision.
+But surely development of starships is a prerequisite, as without them we are far behind species who can travel between the stars.

 Might we not come into contact with species at our own level or younger, who have not yet decided to conceal themselves?
 The chances of that are extremely small, considering the vast number of stars in the universe and the vast distances between them.
 SETI listens for signs of supercivilizations, not isolated ones that can just barely transmit signals and which only by incredible coincidence could be close enough to detect.
 And when we begin to explore, it will be only by luck that we find even one suitable planet within range, let alone an inhabited one.